What are the Injections One has to Take during IVF Treatment?

 Dr. Namita Kotia has been practicing infertility treatment at Aastha Fertility Care since 2010, and during this time, she has helped around 2000+ couples become parents through IVF treatment and also other assisted reproductive technology (ART) methods like ICSI, IUI, GIFT, etc. Dr. Namita provides her patients with the best possible care and treatment options.

-Like any other fertility treatment, IVF also involves injections that help with fertilization, implantation, and embryo development.
+Like any other fertility treatment, IVF treatment also involves medication through injections that help with fertilization, implantation, and embryo development.
 There are two kinds of injections taken by you during your IVF treatment.
 Firstly, it includes Subcutaneous injections-Lupron, Gonal-F, Follistim, and Menopur.
 These are given under the skin with a very fine needle.

 Secondly, intramuscular self-injection is required for hCG injection, which is done a few days after egg retrieval.